Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

 Unregister agent
 ~~~~~~~~~~~~~~~~

-We can unregister an agent by using the method :func:`~oef.agents.Agent.unregister_agent`:
+We can unregister an agent by using the method :func:`~oef.agents.OEFCoreInterface.unregister_agent`:

 Using the example of before: